charles1614/spark/docs/spark-standalone.md

 If you do not have a password-less setup, you can set the environment variable SPARK_SSH_FOREGROUND and serially provide a password for each worker.

-Once you've set up this file, you can launch or stop your cluster with the following shell scripts, based on Hadoop's deploy scripts, and available in `SPARK_HOME/sbin`:
+Once you've set up this file, you can launch or stop your cluster with the following shell scripts, based on Hadoop's org.apache.spark.blaze.deploy scripts, and available in `SPARK_HOME/sbin`:

 - `sbin/start-master.sh` - Starts a master instance on the machine the script is executed on.
 - `sbin/start-slaves.sh` - Starts a worker instance on each machine specified in the `conf/slaves` file.